Table of Contents

 - Ecommerce marketing, CRM, and customer support: These integrations make it easier to manage customer data, market your business, and handle support tickets.
 They include sales integrations like CheckoutChamp, an integration with marketing platform Klaviyo, an integration with customer support tools like Gorgias, and partnerships with personalization tools like Zaius.

 - Freight and shipping solutions: ShipBob enables you to lower your shipping costs through a host of carrier partners and shipping platform integrations.
-They work with carriers like DHL, FedEx, UPS, and USPS as well as other shipping solutions like Rush, ShipStation, and Pachama.
+They work with carriers like DHL, FedEx, UPS, and USPS as well as other shipping solutions like Rush and ShipStation.

 - Returns management platforms: ShipBob lets you manage and process your returns easily by directly integrating with platforms like Returnly, Happy Returns, and Loop Returns.